anthonyattard/surf-spot-map/README.md

 # Surf Spot Map

-Get surf information from the top surf spots in San Diego on an interactive map.
+Get accurate surf information from the top surf spots in San Diego on an interactive map.

 ## Getting Started